zhansingsong/iElevator.js/README.md

 ```

 ##### 'backtop' option
-- (selector)select all elements with the given class, each represents back-to-top button. thed default is null.
+- (selector)select all elements with the given class, each represents back-to-top button. the default is null.
 ```javascript
 	$('#elevator').({
   	floors: $('js-backtop')